-Artistic Director and Conductor of Vocalise, Artistic Advisor to Aria
+Artistic & Managing Director, Conductor of Vocalise, Artistic Advisor to Aria

-Ms. Sharkova is in her nineteenth year as the chorus master for Symphony Silicon Valley (previously San Jose Symphony) and has prepared over fifty major works for distinguished conductors such as George Cleve, Carlos Vieu, Jane Glover, Gregory Vajda, William Boughton and others.
-Each season she leads the orchestra, chorus, and soloists in a program of major choral works and conducts the annual Carols at the California family concert.
+As the Music Director of Symphony Silicon Valley Chorale since 1998, she has prepared over fifty major choral-orchestral works for distinguished conductors such as John Nelson, George Cleve, Carlos View, Jane Glover, Gregory Vajda, William Boughton, and many others.
+She often leads the orchestra, chorus, and soloists in programs of choral masterworks and conducts the annual Carols at the California family concert.

 Ms. Sharkova served on music faculty of San Jose State University from 1998 to 2006 where she held the position of Director of Choral Activities, directed three choirs and taught classes in conducting, methods, and music theory.
 As soprano, Elena Sharkova can be heard on five SonyClassical studio CDs by Lege Artis Chamber Choir (St. Petersburg, Russia).